 3. For which devices has ADAS been accredited to review by the FDA?

 The average 510(k) that we review receives a 510(k) clearance within only 5-days.
 One of the reasons for the quicker clearance timeline is because all our reviewers have regulatory experience in each medical device sector, such as Radiology and Gastroenterology.
 In fact, most of our current reviewers had previously worked as reviewers at the FDA.

 4. How do we get started with the Third-Party Review?

-Download Form 8319 and Form 8320, which are shown below.
-Fill out both Forms and e-mail them back to us at firstname.lastname@example.org.
+You need to fill-out and sign Form 8320 and e-mail it back to us at email@example.com.
 You can read more about the FDA's Third-Party Review program here: https://www.fda.gov/medical-devices/premarket-submissions/510k-third-party-review-program.

 Radiofrequency lesion probe

 Compressible limb sleeve

 Endoscope Accessories https://www.accessdata.fda.gov/cdrh_docs/pdf19/K191231.pdf